jrothwell/VersionedCodable/Sources/VersionedCodable/VersionedCodable.docc/GettingStarted.md

 ![Three type definitions next to each other: Poem, PoemV1, and PoemPreV1.
 Poem has a `static let version = 2` and has a reference to PoemV1 as its `PreviousVersion`.
 PoemV1's version is 1 and its PreviousVersion is PoemPreV1, whose version is nil.
 There's also an initializer that allows a PoemV1 to be initialized from a PoemPreV1, and a PoemV2 from a `PoemV1`.](VersionedCodable.png)

-* When you encode a ``VersionedCodable/VersionedCodable`` type using the extensions on the `Foundation` encoders or using ``VersionedCodable/VersionedCodable/encodeTransparently(using:)``, it encodes an additional `version` key as a sibling to the other keys.
+* When you encode a ``VersionedCodable/VersionedCodable`` type using the extensions on the `Foundation` encoders or using ``VersionedCodable/VersionedCodable/encodeTransparently(using:)``, it encodes an additional `version` key (by default, at the root of the type as a sibling to the other keys.)
 This matches the value of ``VersionedCodable/VersionedCodable/version``.
 * When you decode a type in the using the extensions on the `Foundation` decoders or using ``VersionedCodable/VersionedCodable/decodeTransparently(from:using:)``, it checks to see if the ``VersionedCodable/VersionedCodable/version`` property of the type matches the `version` field in the data it wants to decode.
    * **If it matches,** then it decodes the type in the usual way.
    * **If it doesn't match, it then checks ``VersionedCodable/VersionedCodable/PreviousVersion``.** If the previous type's ``VersionedCodable/VersionedCodable/version`` matches the `version` key of the data, it decodes it, and then converts this into the current type using the initializer you provide as part of ``VersionedCodable/VersionedCodable`` conformance.